xcore/sc_xtcp/doc/xtcp_guide/overview.rst

   * Packet filtering in an independent threads
   * Works on a 400 MHz part

-Two thread ethernet plus integrated TCP/IP stack properties
+Two core ethernet plus integrated TCP/IP stack properties
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-  * Uses only 2 threads
+  * Uses only 2 logical cores
   * High throughput
   * Uses lower memory footprint
   * Only TCP/IP sourced packets can be transmitted